Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 Infections

 Whether it’s caused by bacteria, viruses, or parasites, infections are usually characterized by inflammation and swelling.
-When these infections attack the area in and around a dog’s eyes, it is highly possible that his cornea will also be affected, which can eventually lead to corneal ulcer.
+When these infections attack the area in and around a dog’s eyes, his cornea may also be affected, which can eventually lead to corneal ulcers.

 Some key examples that you should take note of include ehrlichiosis or tick fever, Lyme disease, conjunctivitis or pink eye, canine influenza, as well as leptospirosis.